zapatos24/senator_nlp_vote_prediction/README.md

 ![XGB Hyper ROC](images/xgb_best_hyper_roc.png)

-We can see how imbalanced the confusion matrix is though, and in practice, a whip who was using this product would assume the votes were there too often, when they actually weren't.
+We can see how imbalanced the confusion matrix is though, and in practice, a majority or minority whip who was using this product would assume the votes were there too often, when they actually weren't.
 So I raised the threshold for a yea vote to .9, and the matrix shifts as such:

 ![XGB Hyper Confusion Matrix - High Threshold](images/xgb_best_hyper_9_thresh_confusion_report.png)